rvzm/bvzm/README.md

 This script is ran and tested with [eggdrop](http://eggheads.org) 1.8.2 Currently requires no extra packages to be installed.

+## 'text' Directory
+This folder contains a modified motd for bvzm to use.

 ## Install
 to install bvzm.tcl, clone it to your scripts/ folder, then copy bvzm-settings.tcl.dist to bvzm-settingxs.tcl and edit to your liking.